agronskiy/gronskiy.com/content/posts/2023-03-vim-tmux-ssh-copy/index.md

     - vim
 summary: >-
-  Allowing to copy into local clipboard over the `vim → tmux → ssh` chain (possibly multiple hops if working on a remote of the remote) increased my productivity from 95% to 100% :)
+  Allowing to copy into local clipboard over the `vim → tmux → ssh` chain (possibly multiple hops if working on a remote box from a remote box) increased my productivity from 95% to 100% :)
 mathjax: false
 hljs: true
 asciinema: true